GLOBALG.A.P. IFA Certification & Compliance Consulting Services

 -

-Clarify the Role: We define what good internal auditing looks like in your context, including independence, depth and reporting expectations.
+Clarify the Role: We define what good internal auditing looks like in your context, including independence, depth and reporting expectations, improving audit readiness and audit scope definition.

 -

-Train on Standard and Tools: We walk auditors through key clauses, checklists and sampling methods using real examples from your farms or group.
+Train on Standard and Tools: We walk auditors through key clauses and GLOBALG.A.P.
+IFA control points and compliance criteria, using internal audit checklists and sampling methods with real examples from your farms or group.

 -